Gradient Leakage Defense with Key-Lock Module for Federated Learning: Experiments

 \subsection{Sharing Strategies of the Key-Lock Module}

 Our proposed module comprises two components to defend against gradient leakage in gradient-sharing-based training systems, such as \ac{FL}.
 We theoretically demonstrated in Section~\ref{sec:TAGL} that the key-lock module can effectively prevent the inheritance of input data information from being embedded into the gradient of the model.
 In this section, we experimentally evaluate the influence of the key sequence and lock layer separately for gradient leakage defense.
 We employ three information-sharing strategies for \ac{GRNN} and \ac{GGL} with different backbones trained on various datasets. \ac{DLG} failed to recover any true images across all scenarios, and the potential reasons have already been discussed in Section~\ref{sec:dp}.
-As a result, no examples from \ac{DLG} are presented in Table~\ref{tab:cdss}.
+What is more, \ac{IG} does not performance as good as \ac{GRNN}.
+As a result, no examples from \ac{DLG} and \ac{IG} are presented in Table~\ref{tab:cdss}.
 Factors such as network complexity and image resolution are considered.
 The private key can be used to calculate the gradient of the lock layer, but the reverse is not possible (see Eqns.~\ref{equ:26} \& \ref{equ:27}).
 Consequently, the gradient in Eqn.~\ref{equ:gradient_loss_hat_uu} can be inferred theoretically.
 When the image resolution is fixed at $32*32$, \ac{GRNN} can successfully perform gradient leakage attacks by providing a private key only, while it fails to recover any meaningful visual content by providing the parameters of the key-lock module only.
-The image quality can be further improved by providing both the private key sequence and the parameters of the key-lock module.
-A similar case is observed when \emph{ResNet-18} with a resolution of $256*256$ is used.
 We can conclude that although both the key and the parameters of the key-lock module contribute to gradient protection, the private key information plays a more significant role in defending against gradient leakage attacks.
+To mitigate any potential risk, we ensure that both the key and the lock layer's gradients are retained on the client side.
+This dual protection mechanism reinforces the security against gradient leakage.